GlacierMelt/GlacierMelt.github.io/_pages/contact.md

 {% include contact-form.html %}

-The contact form that I use with [Formspree](https://formspree.io/create/jekyllthemes) to handle up to 50 submissions per month for free.
-If limitation of submission is exceeded, you can click any icon below to contact me.
+The contact form that I use with [Formspree](https://formspree.io/create/jekyllthemes) to handle up to **50 submissions** per month for free.
+If limitation of submission is **exceeded**, you can click any icon below to contact me.